Why retire in Florida?

 Naples is a quiet area, with many choices in active retirement communities.
 Naples has a higher cost of living than many Florida retirement cities; it ranks higher than the national average in healthcare, housing, goods & services, and transportation costs.
 But its proximity to the Gulf Coast and Miami makes it highly desirable for active seniors.

-From golfing and fishing to shopping or dining out, there’s plenty to do in the Naples/Fort Myers region.
+From golfing and fishing to shopping or dining out, there’s plenty to do for seniors in the Naples/Fort Myers region.
 It is only a 2.5-hour drive to Miami for those who want a weekend getaway.

 Sebastian, Florida, situated next to the Indian River, offers a cool breeze all year long.
 With low property taxes and housing prices, many retirees settle in Sebastian to maintain their independence.
-Many 55+ gated communities with tennis courts, swimming pools, and activities give seniors their own space without the maintenance hassles and added costs of homeownership.
+Many 55+ gated communities with tennis courts, swimming pools, and activities give retirees their own space without the maintenance hassles and added costs of homeownership.

 Sebastian is known as a laid-back city with a small-town feel.
 Bird watching is one of the most popular hobbies in this city, but more active seniors may enjoy snorkeling, hiking, or golf.
 Sebastian is home to Pelican Island, the first designated wildlife refuge in the U.S.